map placeholder

 Sri Lanka

-The Democratic Socialist Republic of Sri Lanka is considered part of South Asia.
-Even though Sri Lanka is an island, it is still categorized as a country all on its own.
-Sri Lanka is in reach of three bodies of water, including the Bay of Bengal, the Arabian Sea, and the Indian Ocean.
-Located to the southeast of India, Sri Lanka is often referred to as the teardrop of India, quite literally because the country is in the shape of a water droplet.
+The South Asian island country of Sri Lanka lies within reach of three bodies of water: the Bay of Bengal, the Arabian Sea, and the Indian Ocean.
+Located to the southeast of India, Sri Lanka is often referred to as the teardrop of India, because the country has the shape of a water droplet, as well as "the pearl of the Indian Ocean".
+During the country's time as a British colony, it was known as Ceylon, a reference to the country's famous pekoe tea.

 New Zealand